clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/scheduling-chat-activities.md

 1. {% link_new Create a new workload | features/forecast/injixo-forecast/manage-workloads.md | #create-workloads %}.
 2. In the **Assign queues** section of the **New Workload** configuration page, select one or more chat queues.
 The first drop-down menu allows you to filter by queue type.

-Tip: To consider periods with unusually high or low chat volumes, you can {% link_new add events and holidays | features/forecast/injixo-forecast/events-and-holidays.md %} to your workload.
+Tip: To consider periods with unusually high or low chat volumes, you can {% link_new add events and public holidays | features/forecast/injixo-forecast/events-and-holidays.md %} to your workload.

 ### Workaround for no chat history or unreliable data